-Required Course Supplies
+Required Course Supplies (Due by 9/15//23)

-COURSE FEE \$75 (DUE 10/3)
+COURSE FEE \$75

 School-issued electronic device.

 At least 1 pen or pencil

-Notebook, 3-ring binder, or composition book

-Closed-toe, non-slip shoes (BY 9/9)
+Closed-toe, non-slip shoes

 School Issued ID badge

 Hair ties/rubber bands for students with long hair (as needed)

+Hat or other appropriate har covering

-Note: failure to wear the safety shoes or comply with dress code will result in an alternate (out of the kitchen) tasks to be assigned.
+Note: Failure to wear safety shoes or comply with the dress code will result in an alternate (out of the kitchen) task to be assigned.